 Real vs. Fake?
 Your Ultimate Guide To Sustainable Christmas Trees

 Having a Christmas tree for the festive season is a tradition that dates back to the 15th century.
 It all started in present-day Germany, but as centuries passed, it became widespread all across Europe.
-The tradition was later exported to the United States in the late 18th and early 19th centuries.
+The tradition later made its way to the United States in the late 18th and early 19th centuries.
+Still to this day, most families who celebrate Christmas love having a decorated tree in their homes during the holidays.
+But now that we can choose between real and artificial trees, many people wonder which option is better.
+This has raised questions about their impact on the planet.
+For the longest time, I thought that fake Christmas trees were more eco-friendly.
+I believed it was bad to chop down trees to enjoy them for just a few weeks.
+Was I right?
+Read on to find out!

 How sustainable are real, natural Christmas trees?